Back to the Future: Why tomorrow's workforce needs a learning culture

 That’s what we explore in our new research paper Back to the Future: Why tomorrow’s workforce needs a learning culture.

-In this report, Chief Insight Officer Jane Daly and Senior Researcher Gent Ahmetaj, look at:
+In this report, former Chief Insight Officer Jane Daly and Head of Research Gent Ahmetaj, look at:

 - The last decade – Investment in tech rose by 3% in 2020.
 But only 15% of learning leaders grew their business through innovation.
 (That’s 3% lower than in 2019).
 We explore why.